missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Any felony or conviction involving a drug or alcohol-related driving offense

 Certain traffic violations may be eligible for sealing or expungement under the Missouri Expungement Statutes.
-The law mandates that under specific situations, individuals may be able to have first-time intoxication-related traffic offenses expunged under section 311.326 and 610.130 of the Missouri Revised Statutes after ten years.
+The law mandates that under specific situations, individuals may be able to have first-time intoxication-related traffic offenses expunged under sections 311.326 and 610.130 of the Missouri Revised Statutes after ten years.

 If an individual was also found “not guilty” for a motor vehicle offense that they were arrested and charged for, those records might be expunged according to Missouri Revised Statutes, Section 610.122.
 Under normal circumstances, such records should be sealed automatically by the court at the time.
 If that’s not the case, the individual may contact an attorney on how to proceed.

-Traffic violations are ineligible for expungements if;
+Traffic violations are ineligible for expungements if:

 • The driver was intoxicated at the time of the arrest (unless it was a first-time offense)